Post Acute Withdrawal Symptoms

 Additional Signs of PAWS

-As stated before, not all substances generate post acute symptomology.
-These features tend to be more common amongst alcoholics, people who abuse Sedatives or Tranquilizers, or people who abuse Narcotics.
+As stated before, not all substances generate post acute withdrawal symptoms.
+These features tend to be more common amongst alcoholics and people who abuse Sedatives or Tranquilizers, as well as people who abuse Narcotics.
 With regard to Sedatives, the protracted withdrawal syndrome generated from Benzodiazepines creates symptoms that are virtually identical to those of an Anxiety Disorder.
 This includes racing thoughts, chills, tremors, and seizures.
 In addition to the traits already mentioned, the following list of symptoms are also related to the post acute phase.
 These include:

 - Motor dysfunction

-With regards to how post acute withdrawal symptoms manifest, their course is always shaped by the kind of drug the person has abused.
-Post acute withdrawal from Heroin generates a set of side-effects that is fairly predictable, in addition to being very different from the post acute symptoms brought on by Stimulants.
-Because of the complex way in which a person’s body responds to abstinence (usually further complicated by additional and co-occurring mental health disorders – more below), and because of the duration of these particular symptoms, detoxification necessitates oversight by a physician with a background in addiction medicine, which is co-administered by an experienced team of cross disciplined mental health professionals who are experienced addressing the needs of this specific population.
+In terms of how post acute withdrawal symptoms manifest, the kind of drug the person abused consequently shapes their course of addiction treatment services they require.
+Post acute withdrawal from Heroin generates a set of side-effects that is fairly predictable, in addition to being very different from the post acute withdrawal symptoms brought on by Stimulants.
+Because of the complex way in which a person’s body responds to abstinence (usually further complicated by additional and co-occurring mental health disorders that require dual diagnosis treatment, and because of the duration of these particular symptoms, detoxification necessitates oversight by a physician with a background in addiction medicine, which is co-administered by an experienced team of cross-disciplined mental health professionals who are experienced addressing the needs of this specific population.

 Drugs that may Result in Post Acute Withdrawal Syndrome

-The following is a list of some of the more commonly abused drugs available that can generate Post Acute Withdrawal Syndrome.
+The following is a list of some of the most common drugs that people use that can generate Post Acute Withdrawal Syndrome.
 These drugs include:

 - Anabolic steroids